SNL-WaterPower/WecOptTool-MATLAB/docs/index.rst

 ##########

-The WEC Design Optimization MATLAB Toolbox (WecOptTool) allows users to perform wave  energy converter (WEC) device design optimization studies with constrained optimal control.
+The WEC Design Optimization MATLAB Toolbox (WecOptTool) allows users to perform wave  energy converter (WEC) device design optimization studies while including different control strategies.
+In particular, this tool's key feature is the usage of a pseudo spectral solution method capable of dealing with both constraints and nonlinear dynamics.
+This allows for the optimzation study to find the best possible power capture performance within the system constraints (e.g., maximum power take-off force).

-In particular, this toolbox offers **simultaneous optimization of WEC geometry and power take-off (PTO) control**, using the `RM3 point absorber`_ as a case study.
-The ultimate goal of this project is to offer a **generalised framework for combined geometry and power take-off control co-optimization**.

-Various configuration options are currently available for RM3:

-* **Geometric design**

-    * Scalar multiplier optimization
-    * 4-parameter (radius and depth of float and reaction plate) optimization
-    * Existing geometry

-* **PTO control**

-    * Proportional damping
-    * Complex conjugate
-    * Constrained pseudo spectral control optimization

-See the :ref:`user-example` section for further details.
+The initial release of WecOptTool allows the user to perform design optimization studies on the `RM3 point absorber`_ (see the :ref:`user-example` section for further details).
+Subsequent releases will provide a generalized framework allowing users to consider arbitrary devices of their choosing.

 Delevopers
 ==========